 - Use your legs and trunk to assist in the toss rather than just your arms.

 - Be safe and enjoy the snow.

-Shovelling Snow Safety: The Squat Exercise
+Shoveling Snow Safety: The Squat Exercise

-When you purchase your Program, you not only receive your osteoporosis exercise program, you also receive an e-book with many of the activities of daily living that you should modify.
+When you purchase your Exercise for Better Bones program, you not only receive your osteoporosis exercise program, you also receive an e-book with many of the activities of daily living that you should modify.
 The ebook contains clear and easy to follow pictures and illustrations.